cesardoliveira/cesardoliveira/README.md

 ### Hi there 👋

-My name is Cesar Augusto and I'm a Brazilian Full Stack Web Developer
+My name is Cesar Augusto and I'm a Brazilian Full Stack Developer

 I’m currently living in Sydney (Australia) working on my personal projects to apply the things I'm learning.